• Home

 5. Quiet Becomes a Luxury

 Not awkward.
 Not boring.
 Luxury.
-The kind of quiet where you can actually hear yourself think.
+The kind of peace and quiet where you can truly hear your own thoughts.

-As someone with two kids, a dog, and a husband who thinks volume equals effectiveness, this one sounds like a dream.
+My husband loves to talk, so as a parent of two children a dog, and a husband who thinks the louder he gets the more effective he is, this is a dream come true.
 They’ve both said they crave quiet now—and protect it like it’s gold.

 6. You Spend Money Differently

-This one spoke to my frugal-but-still-wants-nice-things heart.
-They’re not spending less necessarily—they’re spending smarter.
+This appealed to my frugal-but-still-wants-nice-things heart.
+They aren't spending less, they're spending more wisely.

-Quality over quantity.
-Experiences over stuff.
-And fewer impulse buys that end up in a drawer somewhere judging you later.
+Experience beats stuff.
+Go for quality not quantity.
+Less buy impulse buys that end up in a drawer judging you later.

 7. Time Feels More Valuable

-This one hit a little deeper.
-They both said time starts to feel… different.
-More important.
-More finite.
+This one resonated a little more with me.
+Both of them said time starts feeling… different.
+More valuable.
+More limited.

 8. Boundaries Get Stronger